National Institute for Land and Infrastructure Management

 Date of Issue:2019.2

-Author:Yasuo Iizuka, Toshi Funakubo
+Author:Yasuo Iizuka, Satoshi Funakubo

 An increasing number of roadside trees have become large-diameter trees or weakened due to the long period of time that has passed since they were planted, and during typhoons and other strong winds, some of these trees topple over or fall branches, causing traffic obstacles.